Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

 22. Use your car less.

-With the nice weather, walking and riding your bike is easier than when Its snowing or 20 degrees.
+With the nice weather, walking and riding your bike is easier in the warmer months than when it’s snowing or 20 degrees.
 Take advantage of good weather and dust off that ten-speed bike.

 Also, since you have canceled or paused that gym membership for the summer, you will get some exercise, too!